I/O scheduling controls how input/output operations will be submitted to

 openSUSE lets you set a default I/O scheduler at boot-time, which can be changed on the fly per block device.
 This makes it possible to set different algorithms for e.g. the device hosting the system partition and the device hosting a database.

-By default the CFQ
+By default the CFQ (Completely

 Fair Queuing) scheduler is used.
 Change this default by entering the boot